 The District has one long-term connection fee payment arrangement which is recorded at the net present value of future cash flows, calculated at the effective interest rate at the time of the contract execution.
 The difference between the nominal value and the present value of this receivable is amortized over the contract period using the effective interest rate method.
-The amortization is recognized as interest income.
+See Note 3 for additional details.